We are excited to announce that Ka Mahina Project will be offering its third seasonal series of Hina Circles to celebrate Lonoikamakahiki.

 Today there is much mana’o that can be learned through these teachings and implemented into our everyday lives.
 The Mahina can impact ocean tides, but it can also affect peoples’ emotional wellbeing.
 We will unveil the deeper kaona (meaning) of each of the 29.5 phases from the hilo (new moon) to muku (no moon), and guide you to live in harmony with the Mahina cycle.

-We believe the start of this season celebrating Lono is a perfect time to begin your journey.
+We believe the start of this season celebrating Kū is a perfect time to begin your journey.
 Kupulau, spring time, when germination in our environment is prolific, your relationship with the natural world will flourish.

-We invite fifty participants to join us on this second cohort which will begin on November 15th 2022.
+We invite fifty participants to join us on this second cohort which will begin on May 20th 2023.

 Please sign up for updates on future Hina Circles that we will be offering.